AngeloR/ownsearch/apps/crawler/README.md

 The crawler drops its persistent Crawlee request queue after each run so future crawls can revisit the same URLs.

+### HTTP caching

+During each crawl the worker stores `ETag`, `Last-Modified`, and `Cache-Control` headers for every successfully fetched URL in Redis (prefix `crawler:cache` by default).
+These values are used to send conditional requests (`If-None-Match`, `If-Modified-Since`) on subsequent runs.
+When a site responds with `304 Not Modified` the crawler skips processing, reducing bandwidth and avoiding unnecessary writes.
+Override the cache key prefix with `REDIS_CACHE_PREFIX` if you need to isolate environments.

 ## Architecture Notes

 - Only same-domain links are enqueued (`strategy: "same-domain"`).
 Adjust the crawler